-You probably feel like your sleeping schedule is out of whack in some manner.
+It’s pretty easy to feel self-conscious about your sleep habits, especially because it can be so important to your health.
 Either you sleep too much, too little, or wake up too often.
 In fact, the typical eight hour uninterrupted sleep is what’s really unnatural.

 Researchers re-created conditions for pre-historic sleep in a lab.
 After a few days of going to bed around 8 p.m., subjects began to experience segmented sleep.
 They’d wake up around one or two, lie in bed quietly for a few hours, and then fall back asleep.
 Animals in the wild are known to do this as well.